Petrol and diesel prices unchanged, check rates in your city today

-Petrol and diesel price today: Prices of petrol and diesel were unchanged across the country for the 11th consecutive day on Monday, April 26, 2021.
+Petrol and diesel price today: Petrol and diesel prices remained steady across the country for the 12th consecutive day on Tuesday, April 27, 2021.
 The auto fuel prices were last revised on April 15, when petrol fell by 16 paise per litre and diesel slipped by 14 paise in the national capital.

 The price of petrol in Delhi was unchanged at Rs 90.40 per litre while diesel was available for Rs 80.73.
 In the financial capital Mumbai, petrol was retailing at Rs 96.83, while diesel costs Rs 87.81, data available on Indian Oil Corporation’s website showed.

-Generally, petrol and diesel prices are revised on a daily basis in line with benchmark international crude prices and foreign exchange rates.
+Generally, auto fuel prices are revised on a daily basis in line with benchmark international crude prices and foreign exchange rates.

-In the global market, oil prices eased slightly on Monday on concerns that a resurgence of coronavirus infections in India and Japan, the world’s third and fourth largest oil importers, would cut fuel demand in Asia, news agency Reuters reported earlier in the day.
+In the international market, oil prices rebounded on Tuesday after falling in the previous session, but gains are likely to be capped amid growing concern about fuel demand in India, the world’s third-biggest crude importer now slammed by spiralling new coronavirus cases, Reuters reported earlier in the day.

-Brent crude futures fell 8 cents (0.1 per cent) to $66.03 a barrel by 0058 GMT, following a 1.1 per cent rise on Friday.
-US West Texas Intermediate (WTI) crude futures were down 4 cents(0.1 per cent) at $62.10 a barrel, after rising 1.2 per cent on Friday.
-Both benchmark crudes fell about 1 per cent last week, the report said.

 |City